In this article we talk about the 10 useful pieces of information to know before leaving for Colombia.

 COLOMBIA HAS THE BEST COFFEE IN THE WORLD, YES, BUT….

-In Colombia, coffee isn’t called café– get used to it, ask for a tinto!
+In Colombia, coffee is not called coffee, you will have to get used to it, instead ask for a tinto!

-There are 3 popular styles of drinking coffee in Colombia:
+There are 3 popular ways of drinking coffee in Colombia:

-- Tinto: a small, light, black “americano”-style coffee… This is the most common coffee in Colombia, and everyone drinks tinto!
+- Tinto: small black and light coffee, “americano” style… It is the most common coffee in Colombia, everyone drinks tinto!

-- Perico o pintao: This is tinto with a little milk..
+- Perico or pintao: It is the tinto with a little bit of milk…

-- Carajillo: This is tinto with a drop of aguardiente or rum added.
-It’s typical of cold-climate villages and mountainous regions, and useful for warming up.
+- Carajillo: It is the tinto to which a drop of aguardiente or rum is added, it is typical in cold climate villages or in the mountains and useful to warm up.

-Secondly, Colombians are accustomed to drinking very sweet coffee, so don’t hesitate to ask when you order a coffee in the villages or on the street to serve it without sugar if possible, as it is often even prepared in advance and sweetened automatically.
-At least it’s often made with panela, which is more natural… 🙂
+Many Colombians are used to drinking coffee very sweet, do not hesitate when ordering a coffee in villages or in the street to ask to be served without sugar if possible, because often it is even prepared in advance and sweetened by default.

 Drop your stereotypes before you go